De-Morgan/observe_internet_connectivity/README.md

   }
 }
   ```
-The library comes with 4 different strategies that extends `SocketObservingStrategy` for different use case, namely;
+The library comes with 4 different strategies that extend `SocketObservingStrategy` for a different use cases, namely;

 1. `DefaultObServingStrategy`:
 This is the strategy used if you don't supply any strategy to the `InternetConnectivity` class, you will have to cancel the subscription manually.

 2. `DisposeOnFirstConnectedStrategy`:
-This strategy cancel the subscription automatically after the first connected event, i.e once the device has internet connection, the stream subscription will be automatically closed.
+This strategy cancels the subscription automatically after the first connected event, i.e once the device has an internet connection, the stream subscription will be automatically closed.

 3. `DisposeOnFirstDisconnectedStrategy`:
-This strategy cancel the subscription automatically after the first disconnected event, i.e once the device is offline, the stream subscription will be automatically closed.
+This strategy cancels the subscription automatically after the first disconnected event, i.e once the device is offline, the stream subscription will be automatically closed.

 4. `DisposeAfterDurationStrategy`:
-This strategy set the duration to listen for the internet connection events, the subscription will be closed once the duration elapse
+This strategy set the duration to listen for the internet connection events, the subscription will be closed once the duration elapses

 ```dart
 class DisposeAfterDurationStrategy extends SocketObservingStrategy {